←

 An FVG is identified using three consecutive candles, with the middle candle being the impulsive move.

-Bullish FVG: Low of Candle 3 is greater than High of Candle 1.
-The space between the High of Candle 1 and the Low of Candle 3 is the Fair Value Gap.
+Bullish Fair Value Gap: Low of Candle 3 > High of Candle 1.
+The space between the High of Candle 1 and the Low of Candle 3 becomes the Fair Value Gap.

-Bearish FVG: High of Candle 3 is less than Low of Candle 1.
-The gap between the Low of Candle 1 and the High of Candle 3 is the bearish FVG.
+Bearish Fair Value Gap: High of Candle 3 < Low of Candle 1.
+The gap between the Low of Candle 1 and the High of Candle 3 becomes the bearish Fair Value Gap.

 Candle